Preventive Medicine: A Proactive Approach

 Pharmacotherapy, using drugs to prevent disease, is another critical aspect of preventive medicine.
 This approach involves using medications to reduce the risk of developing a disease or to prevent the progression of a disease in its early stages.

 Preventive pharmacotherapy can be primary, secondary, or tertiary.
 Primary prevention aims to prevent the onset of disease in healthy individuals.
 Secondary prevention aims to detect and treat disease early to prevent progression.
 Tertiary prevention aims to reduce the impact of established disease and prevent complications.
+Learn more about the importance of proper catheter care in managing health.
+Check out our catheter services for more information.

 Common examples of preventive pharmacotherapy include using aspirin to prevent heart disease, statins to lower cholesterol levels, and vaccines to prevent infectious diseases.
+Learn about our medication management services to stay on top of your health.

 Schedule a Free Consultation